-Welcome to our monthly series: Translating Legalese with Barton Law.
+Welcome to part three of our four-part series: Translating Legalese with Barton Law.
 Legalese is used to describe legal terms and documents that are difficult for non-lawyers to understand.
 As attorneys, it is our job to translate these terms and documents for you to help you make well-informed decisions.
-Each month we translate legal terms that clients often find confusing so don't forget to check back in monthly!

 Probate means to prove a Will.
 The probate process is the process of taking the Will to the Register of Wills in the county where the Decedent last resided and having the named Executor/Executrix appointed to serve and administer the Estate.
 In the event that there is no Will, the person(s) entitled under the statute instead appear before the Register of Wills to be appointed as Administrator/Administratrix of the Estate.
 The Register of Wills then issues Letters Testamentary if the named Executor is being appointed or Letters of Administration if there is no Will or there is a vacancy.
 This process is only necessary if there are probate assets in the estate (which we'll translate in next month's "Translating Legalese").
 Many people think that probate should be avoided at all costs; however, in Pennsylvania, the probate process isn't as costly or cumbersome as some other states.
 While there may be circumstances that warrant creating an estate plan to specifically avoid probate, it is not always necessary or appropriate to do so.

 "Estate administration" refers to the entire process of handling a Decedent's estate including, but not limited to:

 the sale and disposition of the Decedent's real estate, financial accounts and policies, and personal effects,

 notifying the beneficiaries of their interest in the estate,